LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

 ```

 The simplest way to prevent such data races is to `fetch` the future returned
-from `save_at`, which correctly waits until the result is available.
+from `save_at`, which correctly waits until the result is properly available on
+the target worker.

-The synchronization is not performed by default because the non-syncronized
+This *synchronization is not performed by default*, because the non-syncronized
-behavior allows to very easily implement parallelism -- you can start multiple
+behavior allows you to very easily implement parallelism.
+In particular, you
-computations at once, and then wait for all of them to complete.
+may start multiple asynchronous computations at once, and then wait for all of
+them to complete to make sure all results are available.
+Because the operations
+run asynchronously, they are processed concurrently, thus faster.

-For example, this code distributes the random data and synchronizes correctly,
+To illustrate the difference, the following code distributes some random data
-but is basically serial:
+and then synchronizes correctly, but is essentially serial:
 ```julia
 julia> @time for i in workers()
          fetch(save_at(i, :x, :(randn(10000,10000))))